Between an $n$-ary and an $n{+}1$-ary near-unanimity term: Some problems

 \begin{problem} \labbel{campan} Do the results from \cite{CCV} hold also when one or both $n$ and $m$ are half-integers?
 Possibly, one needs to modify the definition of a $n \frac{1}{2} $-near-unanimity term as in Remark \ref{piuid} and Corollary \ref{inpiuid}. \end{problem}

-It is easy to see that, for $n \geq 3$, the variety with a single $n$-ary operation satisfying the near-unanimity equations (and no other equation) has no symmetric near-unanimity term.
-Such a variety evidently fails to be locally finite.
+\begin{remark} \labbel{notsym} Let $n \geq 3$ and $\mathcal V$ be the variety with a single $n$-ary operation $u$ satisfying the near-unanimity equations and no other equation (except, of course, for those equations which logically follow from the near-unanimity rule).
+We claim that $\mathcal V$ has no symmetric near-unanimity term, actually, no symmetric term of arity $\geq 2$.

+Indeed, every term in $\mathcal {V}$ has a normal form, obtained by applying the near-unanimity rule whenever possible (in particular, this shows that $\mathcal V$ is not locally finite).
+Suppose by contradiction that $\mathcal V$ has an $m$-ary symmetric term $s(x_1, \dots , x_m)$ for some $m \geq 2$ and choose such an $s$ in normal form of minimal complexity.
+Since $s$ is symmetric and $m \geq 2$, then $s$ cannot be a variable, hence $s$ is written as